Prevention and Security Measures against the Corona Virus

 Business trips inside Germany should be reduced to an absolute minimum.
 If nonetheless travelling can't be avoided, company vehicles are available to use.
 In this case please contact the the administration secretariat, Mrs Schmidt.

-Those who have not been in risk areas are still asked to stay at home for a few days and work from there.
-In case, you show symptoms of a cold after your vacation, get tested for COVID-19 immediately, and only return to work after your test was negative.
+Even if you haven't travelled to a designated risk area you are still asked to stay at home for a few days and work from there.
+Wait and see if you experience any symptoms.
+If you feel like you're catching a cold or other typical symptoms get tested for COVID-19 immediately.
+Only return to work after being tested negative.

 For all employees or longer term guests who need testing but do not have a GP or permanent residency in Munich, we recommend the following proceeding: